Your Goal: Body relaxation, free from physical restlessness.

 Progression in mindfulness of breathing can be accurately tracked by observing your ability to access the 12 Meditation Markers.
 This can be done by developing insight into their associated Meditative Hindrance and changing the conditions that support them.

-Your first step in meditation is to develop Marker 01: Body Relaxation (right column) to calm Hindrance 01: Physical Restlessness (left column).
+Your first step in meditation is to develop Marker 01: Body Relaxation (right column) by calming the conditions that support Hindrance 01: Physical Restlessness (left column).
+Vipassana insight is developed by being curious about how to transform any Physical Restlessness present into the first Marker (sign) of samatha (calm), Body Relaxation.

 Progression Map for Mindfulness of Breathing